-(11) Certified records domestic record of regularly conducted business activity.
-The original or a duplicate of a domestic record of regularly conducted activity, within the scope of Rule 803(6), which the custodian thereof acts, events, conditions, opinions, or diagnoses if:

-(A) the document is accompanied by a written declaration under oath of the custodian of the record or another other qualified individual certifies that the record (i) was made, at or near the time of the occurrence of the matters set forth, by; (or from information transmitted by), a person with knowledge of those matters; (ii) is was kept in the course of the regularly conducted business activity; and (iii) was made by pursuant to the regularly conducted activity; as a regular practice, unless the sources of information or the method or circumstances of preparation indicate-lack of trustworthiness; but a record so certified is not self-authenticating under this subsection unless the proponent makes an intention to offer it known to the adverse

-(B) the party intending to offer the record in evidence gives notice of that intention to all adverse parties and makes the record available for inspection sufficiently in advance of its offer to provide the adverse parties with a fair opportunity to challenge the record; and
+1 (A) Certified record.
+The original or a duplicate of a domestic record of 2 regularly conducted activity, within the scope of that would be admissible under 3 Rule 803(6), and that is accompanied by a written declaration of the custodian 4 thereof which the custodian thereof or another qualified individual certifies that the 5 record: 6 (i) was made, at or near the time of the occurrence of the matters set 7 forth, by, (or from information transmitted by), a person with knowledge of those 8 matters; 9 (ii) is was kept in the course of the regularly conducted activity; and 10 (iii) was made by pursuant to the regularly conducted activity as a 11 regular practice, unless the sources of information or the method or circumstances 12 of preparation indicate lack of trustworthiness; but a record so certified is not self- 13 authenticating under this subsection unless the proponent makes an intention to offer 14 it known to the adverse party and makes it available for inspection sufficiently in 15 advance of its offer in evidence to provide the adverse party with a fair opportunity 16 to challenge it.
+As used in this subsection, "certifies" means, with respect to a 17 domestic record, a written declaration under oath subject to the penalty of perjury 18 and, with respect to a foreign record, a written declaration signed in a foreign 19 country which, if falsely made, would subject the maker to criminal penalty under 20 the laws of that country.
+The certificate relating to a foreign record must be